kdeldycke/awesome-iam/readme.md

 As a concept, access control policies can be designed to follow very different archetypes, from classic [Access Control Lists](https://en.wikipedia.org/wiki/Access-control_list) to [Role Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control).
 In this section we explore lots of different patterns and architectures.

+- [RBAC like it was meant to be](https://tailscale.com/blog/rbac-like-it-was-meant-to-be/) - How we got from DAC (unix permissions, secret URL), to MAC (DRM, MFA, 2FA, SELinux), to RBAC.
+Details how the latter allows for better modeling of policies, ACLs, users and groups.

+- [The Case for Granular Permissions](https://cerbos.dev/blog/the-case-for-granular-permissions) - Discuss the limitations of RBAC and how ABAC (Attribute-Based Access Control) addresses them.

-- [In Search For a Perfect Access Control System](https://goteleport.com/blog/access-controls/) - An overview of the most popular types of authorization schemes, and their historical origins.
+- [In Search For a Perfect Access Control System](https://goteleport.com/blog/access-controls/) - The historical origins of authorization schemes.
+Hints at the future of sharing, trust and delegation between different teams and organizations.

-- [Role Based Access Control](https://csrc.nist.gov/projects/role-based-access-control) - A NIST project to explain RBAC concepts, costs and benefits, the economic impact of RBAC, design and implementation issues, the standard itself, and advanced research topics.

 - [Semantic-based Automated Reasoning for AWS Access Policies using SMT](https://d1.awsstatic.com/Security/pdfs/Semantic_Based_Automated_Reasoning_for_AWS_Access_Policies_Using_SMT.pdf) - Zelkova is how AWS does it.
 This system perform symbolic analysis of IAM policies, and solve the reachability of resources according user's rights and access constraints.
 Also see the higher-level [introduction given at re:inforce 2019](https://youtu.be/x6wsTFnU3eY?t=2111).